Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

-The results on the accuracy of identifications of departments in emailEu, emailTraffic networks and user ID in app switch network using different methods are illustrated in Tables~\ref{tab:EmailEUStatic}, ~\ref{tab:EmailTrafficStatic} and~\ref{tab:SwitchAppStatic}, respectively.
-We cannot obtain results from graph2vec due to its insufficient memory in GPU.
+\textbf{Static Directed Networks:} The results on the accuracy of identifications of departments in emailEu, emailTraffic networks and user ID in app switch network using different methods are illustrated in Tables~\ref{tab:EmailEUStatic}, ~\ref{tab:EmailTrafficStatic} and~\ref{tab:SwitchAppStatic}, respectively.
+Again, we only present results for {\emph{gl2vec}} using {\bf\emph{NE}} as mentioned earlier.
+We cannot obtain results from graph2vec due to its insufficient GPU memory in our test system.
 We also evaluate {\emph{gl2vec}} when combined with state-of-the-art methods.
 We use ``+" to denote these combinations.
 For example, MotifDistr+gl2vec combines feature vectors from MotifDistr and \emph{gl2vec} for feature representation.

-We notice that the addition of graphlet SRP features to state-of-the-art methods can significantly improve performance of the corresponding state-of-the-art methods.
-This indicates that our {\emph{gl2vec}} provides new information not present in state-of-the-art methods.
+We observe that the addition of graphlet SRP features to state-of-the-art methods can significantly improve performance of the corresponding state-of-the-art methods.
+This indicates that our {\emph{gl2vec}} method provides new information not present in state-of-the-art methods.